AdenWhitworth/checkmate_Front-End/README.md

 # Checkmate Front-End

 Welcome to the **Checkmate Front-End**!
-This repository contains the code for the web-based user interface, allowing players to challenge friends to chess matches, chat during the game, and track their rankings.
+This repository contains the code for the web-based user interface, allowing players to challenge friends, chat during matches, track their rankings, and hone their skills against various AI-powered bots.
 The project integrates seamlessly with the back-end to provide real-time multiplayer chess gameplay.

 ## Table of Contents
 - [Overview](#overview)